 06.10 Mid-Year Planning Letters, Assessment Letters, and Inspection Schedule Plans

 The regions will issue mid-year planning and annual assessment letters with the 24-month inspection schedule in accordance with IMC 0305 after the completion of the second and fourth quarter, respectively.
-These letters are issued and placed on the public webpage in accordance with the table in ection 06.11.
+These letters are issued and placed on the public webpage in accordance with the table in section 06.11.

 Assessment follow-up letters are typically issued after the completion of the first and third calendar quarters only for those plants that crossed performance thresholds, in accordance with IMC 0305.

 Assessment follow-up letters typically do not include updated inspection schedule plans; however, they may note any inspection schedule plan changes associated with forthcoming supplemental inspections.
-These letters are placed on the public webpage after they are dated and sent to licensees in accordance with the table in ection 06.11.
+These letters are placed on the public webpage after they are dated and sent to licensees in accordance with the table in section 06.11.

 Assessment follow-up letters can also be issued on an as-needed basis between quarterly reviews.
-These letters are placed on the public webpage after they are dated and sent to licensees in accordance with the table in ection 06.11.
+These letters are placed on the public webpage after they are dated and sent to licensees in accordance with the table in section 06.11.

 The regions are responsible for: